 The National Study on the Opportunities and Strategies for a Transition to a Green Economy in Côte d'Ivoire, or the Green Economy Roadmap, presents a comprehensive overview and plan of how Côte d'Ivoire can transition to a green economy.
 It provides an analysis of the strengths, weaknesses, threats and opportunities in sectors (i.e. agriculture, forestry, energy, industry and waste) that are required to create a green economy.
 The Road Map then presents two phases comprising a series of actions required to transition the country to a green economy.
 These actions are listed in Table 1 below.
+NDCs IMPLEMENTATION REPORT

-Phase Actions 1 a) Establishment of the Green Economy Inter-ministerial Steering Committee b) Consultation for updating of the national strategy for sustainable development and a green economy c) Development of a directory of stakeholders d) Gathering of best practices and business models e) Development of a directory of laws and regulations 2 a) Formalization of a national platform on the green economy
+Table 1: Phases and actions on the Roadmap to a Green Economy Phase Actions 1 Establishment of the Green Economy Inter-ministerial Steering Committee Consultation for updating of the national strategy for sustainable development and a green economy Development of a directory of stakeholders Gathering of best practices and business models Development of a directory of laws and regulations 2 Formaliz Establish Develop Organiz ration of a national platform on the green economy ment of communities of practice oment of indicators and establishment of a system of monitoring and evaluation ration of sectoral workshops (on taxation, environmental, sustainable procurement, etc.)